Short Term Memory with SQLite and PostgreSQL

 Graph Construction with Checkpointer

-The create_agent function accepts a checkpointer and compiles the graph with it.
-The checkpointer is passed to builder.compile(checkpointer=checkpointer), this is the only line that changes between in-memory, SQLite, and PostgreSQL persistence:
+The create_agent function takes a checkpointer and compiles the graph with it.
+We pass the checkpointer to builder.compile(checkpointer=checkpointer).
+This is the only line that changes between in-memory, SQLite, and PostgreSQL persistence:

 Diagram showing one compile(checkpointer=...) line swapping between MemorySaver, SqliteSaver, and PostgresSaver